Emergency Medical Services

 Skills You Will Learn

-A Paramedic CRT is responsible for tasks such as:
+A Paramedic is responsible for tasks such as:

 - Driving an ambulance to medical emergencies and administering prescribed medical treatment at the site of the emergency or in a specially equipped vehicle.